Mitra-Kaviani/Semantic-Search/README.md

 # Loading the Data

 The code reads the input data from an Excel file named "Questions.xlsx" in the same directory.
-The sheet named "Base" contains a list of questions and their correspondings.
+The sheet named "Base" contains a list of questions and their corresponding company name.
 The semantic_search() function reads this file and processes the questions by encoding them using the Sentence Transformers model.

 # Finding the Most Similar Questions